eraofchaos/eraofchaos.github.io/units/Harpy.md

  **Unit Soul:** [ Harpy](/Items/unt_9/)

  **Unit description:** Enchantress' Sharp Claw: It has a chance of causing damage to several enemies

+ **Unit second description :** Powerful DPS.
+Suppresses ground units and creates opportunities for allies to attack

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.